Aiswarya-prasad/Publication_Baud_metaG_NvsF_2022/README.md

 ## Data preparation: mapping and filtering

-First, download all he necessary data.
+First, download all the necessary data.
 These are the raw sequencing reads (which should be put in a `raw_reads` directory).

 Then you can run the script `00_data_preparation.sh`.